Secure-Platforms-Lab-W-M/MASC-Artifact/README.md

 ## Acknowledgement

-The authors have been supported in part by the NSF-1815336, NSF1815186 and NSF-1955853 grants; as well as COVA CCI Cyber Dissertation Fellowship.
+The authors have been supported in part by the NSF-1815336, NSF1815186 and NSF-1955853 grants; as well as [COVA CCI](https://covacci.org/) Cybersecurity Dissertation Fellowship.